yatesco/seafile-docs/deploy/https_with_nginx.md

     openssl req -new -x509 -key privkey.pem -out cacert.pem -days 1095
 ```

+If you're using a custom CA to sign your SSL certificate, you have to enable certificate revocation list (CRL) in your certificate.
+Otherwise http syncing on Windows client may not work.
+See [this thread](https://forum.seafile-server.org/t/https-syncing-on-windows-machine-using-custom-ca/898) for more information.

 ### Enable SSL module of Nginx (optional)
 If your Nginx does not support SSL, you need to recompile it, the commands are as follows:
 ```bash